Generating synthetic data for neural operators: Numerical Experiments using the Fourier Neural Operator

-In Figure $3$, we summarize the predicted solutions using FNO, when trained with $1,000$, $10,000$ and $100,000$ synthetic data functions that consist of sine functions given by \eqref{u}.
-The following demonstrates that the choice of functions $u$ defined as in \eqref{u} generalizes well.
+In Figures \ref{fig1a} and \ref{fig1b}, we summarize the predicted solutions using FNO, when trained with $1,000$, $10,000$ and $100,000$ synthetic data functions that consist of sine functions given by \eqref{u}.
+We also record the relative $L^2$ errors for each example.
+The following demonstrates that the choice of functions constructed as in \eqref{u} generalizes well.

-Note that FNO performs better when predicting a solution to the Poisson equation when the right-hand side is given by a smooth function and has a harder time when the right-hand side has corners and is not everywhere differentiable in $\Omega$.
+Note that FNO performs better when predicting a solution to the Poisson equation when the right-hand side is given by a smooth function, and has a harder time when the right-hand side is not smooth in $\Omega$.
+This behavior is expected from classical Fourier analysis.
+Smooth functions can be well-approximated by trigonometric polynomials, with the error decaying like $O(1\!/n^k)$ if the function is $C^k$, where $n$ denotes the truncation number and $k$ denotes the number of continuous derivatives.
+For non-smooth functions, although pointwise convergence still holds, uniform convergence may fail and the approximation error decays much more slowly, explaining the drop in FNO performance from Figure \ref{fig1a} to Figure \ref{fig1b}.